adamivora/vulkan-tutorial-ash/README.md

-Vulkan tutorial reimplemented in Rust, with some extras and opinionated choice of packages.
+Vulkan tutorial reimplemented in Rust, with some extras and an opinionated choice of underlying crates.
 Development on arm64 macOS.

 # Packages
 - [ash](https://github.com/ash-rs/ash)